cedadev/nlds-client/docs/user_guide/source/step_by_step.rst

 8. You will be presented with a pop-up declaring **Successfully created Secret and Access Keys**.
 Carefully copy the ``Access Key`` and the ``S3 Secret Key`` and store them somewhere safe, preferably in a password manager.  **Heed the warning** - you will not be able to see the ``S3 Secret Key`` again.

 .. note::
-    If you are taking part in the NLDS beta testing program, then you will have to create keys for the ``cedadev-o`` tenancy.
+    If you are taking part in the NLDS beta testing program, then you will have to create keys for the ``nlds-staging-o``` tenancy.
 Once the beta test has concluded, you will be able to create keys for the ``nlds-cache-01-o`` tenancy, and edit your configuration files to reflect this.

 You now have access to the Object Store tenancy for NLDS, and have generated a pair of keys that will allow you to access it from the NLDS client.